Importance of Swastika (卐) In Indian Culture

 The line that begins from the left represents the feminine energy (Shakti) and the line that begins from the right represents the masculine energy (Shiva or Shakta).

-The entire symbol has 4 perfect sized squares which merge at the center, the 4 perfect squares represent the harmony which arises from the center of the Swastika.
+The entire symbol has 4 perfect-sized squares which merge at the center, the 4 perfect squares represent the harmony that arises from the center of the Swastika.

 Importance of Swastik for Hindu

 In the Hindu religion, it is very auspicious to draw Swastik before any big or small ritual.
 At the beginning of any puja ritual in India, be it a wedding or Grah Pravesh Swastik sign is made and it is considered to bring good fortune.